KnuttPipeline/KnuttPipeline.github.io/install.md

 conda init
 ```

-Conda environment activation can take a while, slowing the start of a new shell (For SSH for example).
-You can disable that with:
+Conda environment activation can take a while, slowing the start of a new shell/login.
+You can disable automatic activation with:

 ``` sh
 # From the installer, just as a reminder